 4) Increase Bids of Converting Keywords

 PPC for small businesses offers detailed segmenting and targeting to reach more interested users.
-Which also means you can see exactly which keywords are converting people for your business.
+This also means you can see exactly which keywords are converting people for your business.

 We love helping our clients sort these high performing keywords.
 Knowing these keywords helps us better optimize ads for greater results.